Welcome to the Premier Website for Professional Business Analysis

 Nevertheless, the seller also classifies the same revenues initially as Unearned Revenues, an entry in a Liability account.
 As the customer uses the service, month by month, the seller will transfer funds from the Liability account to the Revenue account Sales Revenues.

-See Unearned Revenues for more on the bookkeeping transactions and accounting reporting of unearned and unrealized revenues.
+See the following article for more on the bookkeeping transactions and accounting reporting of unearned and unrealized revenues.

 Clicky